rkumar/rbcurse/README.markdown

 ## Current work

-Currently working on **scrollpanes** and **splitpanes**.
-Made a lot of progress.
-Things are shaping up.
-Have changed textarea and textview to work in scrollpanes.
-Now to make the same changes in listboxes, tabbedpanes and tables.
+Currently working once again on tabbedpanes to see they work with various widgets.

 That should call for a major release.